-First, the application requires that I cache a copy of your running data (distances, times, heart rates) on my Server to allow for processing.
+I (Christof Schwiening) wrote the application.
+The application caches a copy of your running data (distances, times, heart rates) on an independent Server to allow for processing.
 This data is just a small part of what Strava holds on you.
-Whilst I try and maintain good security practices I cannot guarantee that I will not be hacked.
+Whilst I maintain good security practices I cannot guarantee perfect protection of your data.

 The application does NOT give me any access to changing any settings on your Strava account - all it allows for is the reading of your activities.

 To understand the implications of the plots requires some knowledge - especially about what I mean when I plot a 'Tanda' Day.
 The Tanda bit refers to Giovanni Tanda who published a paper suggesting that marathon performance can be predicted from simply the distance you run in an eight week period and the time it took.
 I have written about it here.
 I first came across the paper in 2014 - at a point where no one was talking about it.
 The surprise was how well his formula had predicted my past marathons [I have a 0 offset from his prediction, you may out or under perform the predictive equation].

 Read the blog posts if you want to know more.
 The important feature is that the Tanda prediction does correlate well with improved marathon performance.

 If you can improve your eight week Tanda prediction then (all other things being equal) will probably be able to race a faster marathon - but, I make no promises.